Wednesday, July 1, 2015

 My four-year-old daughter spent most of her time on someone's lap or sleeping in the back window.

-What I remember about the trip was the way the car rode, especially through Montgomery.
+What I remember about the trip was how the car rode, mostly through Montgomery.
 It felt like we were in a boat being tossed about by the waves.

 We were greeted with a warm welcome & teddy bear hugs from the Henson Family.